Attack simulation training deployment considerations and FAQ

 - Every 10 minutes for the first 60 minutes.

-- Every 15 minutes after 60 minutes until 2 days.
+- Every 15 minutes after 60 minutes until two days.

-- Every 30 minutes after 2 days until 7 days.
+- Every 30 minutes after two days until seven days.

 Widgets on the Overview page provide a quick snapshot of your organization's simulation-based security posture over time.
 Because these widgets reflect your overall security posture and journey over time, they're updated after each simulation campaign is completed.